 We collect personal information provided by you or others to be used by us, and your insurance company (where applicable) for the provision and administration of insurance products, and related services and for statistical analysis.
-This information may include, but is not limited to your name, postal address, e-mail address, phone number, credit/debit card details and any other details as might be requested from you for the purpose of providing you with our Services.
+This information may include, but is not limited to your name, postal address, e-mail address, phone number and any other details as might be requested from you for the purpose of providing you with our Services.

-We may also collect information from you if you request information or customer support.
+We may also collect information from you if you request further information or contact customer support.

 Should you be unable to to provide us with the required personal data, we will be unable to provide you with insurance or process a claim.